-Before starting the watercraft, after it has been sitting, remove the fuel tank filler cap to release any built-up pressure in the tank due to fuel expansion.
+Before first starting the engine, remove the fuel tank filler cap to release any built-up pressure in the tank due to fuel expansion.

 Attach the clip 1 to the engine shut-off switch 2.
 Also, attach the engine shutoff cord 3 to your left wrist.